Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 I'm always open to learning from experienced engineers and improving my work.

+---

 # 🏗️ Project Architecture

 One of the main goals of this project was to understand how data moves through a complete Data Engineering pipeline.
 Instead of processing everything in a single script, I followed the Medallion Architecture to organize the data into different layers, making the pipeline easier to maintain, debug, and scale.

 The pipeline starts when raw AdventureWorks CSV files are uploaded to an AWS S3 bucket.
-Apache Airflow monitors and orchestrates the workflow, while Databricks Workflows execute the PySpark notebooks responsible for processing each layer of the pipeline.
+Apache Airflow monitors and orchestrates the workflow using lightweight S3 sensors, while Databricks Workflows execute the PySpark notebooks responsible for processing each layer of the pipeline.

 Each layer has a specific responsibility:

 ### 🥉 Bronze Layer

-The Bronze layer stores the raw source data exactly as it arrives from Amazon S3.
+The Bronze layer stores the raw source data exactly as it arrives from Amazon S3 into Delta Lake format.

 At this stage I don't perform any business transformations.
 The main goal is to preserve the original data so it can always be traced back if something goes wrong later in the pipeline.

-I also add ingestion metadata such as processing timestamps and a `pipeline_run_id` that allows the pipeline to process data incrementally.
+I also add ingestion metadata such as `ingestion_timestamp` and `source_file_name` to maintain accurate data lineage.

 ---